13 min read

 Active Directory

 At some point we will likely not need Active Directory anymore.
-Currently in public preview, we can start use Azure KeyVault instead.
+Now in general availability, we can start use Azure KeyVault instead.
 But for now, lets keep on Active Directory in our deployment scope.
-Source: https://learn.microsoft.com/en-us/azure/azure-local/deploy/deployment-local-identity-with-key-vault?view=azloc-2506
+Source: https://learn.microsoft.com/en-us/azure/azure-local/deploy/deployment-local-identity-with-key-vault?view=azloc-2604

 Joined Azure Local to production domain